aptos-labs/developer-docs/apps/docusaurus/docs/move/move-on-aptos/scripts/compiling-scripts.md

 # How can I compile Move Scripts?

 Move scripts can be compiled with the already existing Aptos Move compiler in the Aptos CLI.
-Simply create a script file and compile it in the package with:
+For more on how to install and use the Aptos CLI with Move contracts, go to the [Working With Move Contracts](../../../tools/aptos-cli/use-cli/working-with-move-contracts.md) page.

+Once you have the Aptos CLI installed, you can compile a script by running the following command from within the script package:

 ```shell
 aptos move compile